grishrl/leagueUp/README.md

 at the top directory level of the project from CLI; run `heroku local`

-inside the client directory run `ng build --watch`
+inside the client directory run `ng build --watch --configuration=local`

 Connect to http://localhost:5000